container based virtualization

 • OTV or VPLS

-If you connect more than two data centers with a full mesh topology, the best DCI mechanism would be Overlay Transport Virtualization (OTV) or VPLS ( Ethernet-based point-to-multipoint Layer 2 VPN ). vPC can work with two or more data centers, but you must design the topology as a hub-and-spoke.
+If you connect more than two data centers with an entire mesh topology, the best DCI mechanism would be Overlay Transport Virtualization (OTV) or VPLS ( Ethernet-based point-to-multipoint Layer 2 VPN ). vPC can work with two or more data centers, but you must design the topology as a hub-and-spoke.

 redundant links